ArtifexSoftware/mupdfpy-julian/README.md

 * Potential support for multithreaded use (native PyMuPDF is explicitly single-threaded).

-* Access to the underlying MuPDF Python API in the `mupdf` module.
+* Access to the underlying MuPDF Python API in the `fitz.mupdf` module.

 ## License